bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 ***

-The goal of this project is flow on terrains.
-You will create a program to compute and visualize the flow network derived from flow direction and flow accumulation and write a report to showcase your work.
+The goal of this project is modeling and computing flow on terrains.
+You will create a program to compute and visualize three increasingly complex versions of the  flow/drainage  network derived from D8 flow direction (FD) and flow accumulation (FA):
+*  v1: leave FD on  flat areas unassigned
+*  v2: assign FD on flat areas that have spill points, but do nothing to handle flat areas surrounded by higher grounds (pits)
+*  v3: flood the terrain to raise the pits; assign FD on the flooded terrain  as in v2 More details on each of thesed steps below.
+In addition to the code, you will write a report to showcase your work.

 __Input__: an elevation grid